Q: IS THERE REALLY SUCH A THING AS A KTM 300SX?

 Q: WHAT ABOUT THE EXHAUST PIPE?

-A: In 2012, we ran Pro Circuit’s 300XC exhaust system with a Pro Circuit KTM 250SX R-304 shorty silencer.
-But, since that was on the KTM 300XC engine, we decided to thoroughly test three different pipe options.
+A: On our 2012 300SX, we ran Pro Circuit’s 300XC exhaust system with a Pro Circuit KTM 250SX R-304 shorty silencer.
+But, since that was on the KTM 300XC engine, we decided to thoroughly test several different pipe options.
 So, we put the stock KTM 250SX exhaust pipe, a Pro Circuit 250SX exhaust, and a Pro Circuit 300XC pipe through the wringer.
 In all three cases, we ran the pipes with the R-304 shorty muffler because we had previously found this silencer to be superior to the stock silencer.

 Q: WHICH PIPE MADE THE MOST HORSEPOWER?
 WHICH PIPE DID THE TEST RIDERS LIKE?